bgu-frontend/hw2_2024/README.md

 ## Code
 1. Please put the previous code in a subdirectory called "frontend" and create a new directory called "backend." you can use the same GitHub link.
 2. As before, we will run the frontend on port 3000 and the backend on port 3001.

-4. The backend will have a middleware logger for the incoming and outgoing messages; the log is a file called "log.txt."
-5. .env file will be used to define your environment variables:
+3. The backend will use the .env file to define your environment variables:
     1. Atlas connection string: You'll use your own, and the tests will use a new .env file.

 ### Github
-As before, Hw2 will be submitted via Github.
+As before, You will submit HW2 will be submitted via Github.

 ## Prerequisites
 ### Tools
 The hw1 tools, plus:
 1. Enable requests between the frontend and backend by using cors in the backend: [CORS](https://fullstackopen.com/en/part3/deploying_app_to_internet#same-origin-policy-and-cors)
-2. Read local .env file: [dotenv](https://www.npmjs.com/package/dotenv)
+2. Read the local .env file: [dotenv](https://www.npmjs.com/package/dotenv)
 3. The backend uses Mongoose to query the database. [mongoose](https://mongoosejs.com/docs/index.html)
 4. Use nodemon to rerun the backend automatically when the source file changes. [nodemon](https://www.npmjs.com/package/nodemon)
 5. Refresh: Read about [await/async](https://javascript.info/async-await)